North Carolina Workers’ Compensation Lawyers

-It can be difficult to understand the ins and outs of workers’ compensation laws as they apply to your work-related injury or illness.
-At Crumley Roberts, we are prepared to offer insight regarding your unique case when you call our offices.
+At Crumley Roberts, we know how difficult it can be for one to understand the ins and outs of workers’ compensation laws as they apply to work-related injury or illness.
+That's why when you call our offices, our attorneys and staff are prepared to offer comprehansive insight regarding your unique case.

-Below, we have also compiled answers to some of the most frequently asked questions to provide some basic information about workers’ compensation.
+Below, we have also compiled answers to some of the most frequently asked questions regarding basic information about workers’ compensation.

 We are here to protect your right to workers’ compensation benefits.
-If you don’t see your question below, we invite you to contact us for a free consultation!
+If you don’t see your question below, we invite you to contact us for your free consultation!

 What types of injuries are covered by workers’ compensation?

 Workers’ compensation covers any type of injury that is work-related.
-This may include minor or severe injuries to any part of the body, as long as they occurred in the course of one’s employment: at work or while performing one’s job duties.
-Workers’ compensation also provides benefits to families of workers who have lost their lives in work-related accidents or from occupational diseases.
+This may include minor or severe injuries to any part of the body that occurred in the course of one’s employment: while at work or while performing one’s job duties.
+Workers’ compensation also provides benefits to the families of workers who lost their lives in work-related accidents or to occupational diseases.

 Does workers’ comp provide benefits for illnesses or diseases?

 Workers’ compensation does provide benefits for work-related illnesses and occupational diseases.
-This may include illnesses caused by hazardous exposure at the workplace as well as specific conditions: carpal tunnel syndrome, hearing loss, loss of eyesight, skin diseases, computer vision syndrome, lung disease, and more.
+These may include illnesses caused by hazardous exposure at the workplace along with specific conditions: carpal tunnel syndrome, hearing loss, loss of eyesight, skin diseases, computer vision syndrome, lung disease, and more.

-How long do I have to report a work-related injury or illness?
+How much time do I have to report a work-related injury or illness?

 You have 30 days to report the situation to your employer if you work in North Carolina.
 If you work in South Carolina, you have 90 days to report your injury or illness to your employer.
 You should always report your injury in writing and should keep a copy as proof.